-It is recommended that Council RECEIVES the:

-- 1 Annual Plan Quarterly Progress Report for the period 1 January 31 March 2009 forming Attachment 1 to Report CJ104-05/09; - 2 Capital Works Overview Report for the period 1 January 31 March 2009 forming Attachment 2 to Report CJ104-05/09.
+It is recommended that Council RECEIVES the Annual Plan Quarterly Progress Report for the period 1 January - 31 March 2009 and the Capital Works Overview Report for the period 1 January - 31 March 2009.

 The City's Corporate Reporting Framework, endorsed by Council, requires the development of an Annual Plan and the provision of reports against the Annual Plan on a quarterly basis.